TengMCing/PhD/Thesis/03-chap3.html.md

 ## Introduction {#sec-model-introduction}

 Plotting residuals is commonly regarded as a standard practice in linear regression diagnostics [@belsley1980regression; @cook1982residuals].
 This visual assessment plays a crucial role in identifying deviations from model assumptions, such as linearity, homoscedasticity, and normality.
 It also helps in understanding the goodness of fit and various unexpected characteristics of the model.

 Generating a residual plot in most statistical software is often as straightforward as executing a line of code or clicking a button.
 However, accurately interpreting a residual plot can be challenging.
-A residual plot can exhibit various visual features, but it is crucial to recognize that some may arise from the characteristics of predictors and the natural stochastic variation of the observational unit, rather than indicating a violation of model assumptions [@li2023plot].
+A residual plot can exhibit various visual features, but it is crucial to recognize that some may arise from the characteristics of predictors and the natural stochastic variation of the observational unit, rather than indicating a violation of model assumptions [@li2024plot].
 Consider @fig-false-finding as an example, the residual plot displays a triangular left-pointing shape.
 The distinct difference in the spread of the residuals across the fitted values may result in the analyst suggesting that there may be heteroskedasticity, however, it is important to avoid over-interpreting this visual pattern.
 In this case, the fitted regression model is correctly specified, and the triangular shape is actually a result of the skewed distribution of the predictors, rather than indicating a flaw in the model.

 The concept of visual inference, as proposed by @buja2009statistical, provides an inferential framework to assess whether residual plots indeed contain visual patterns inconsistent with the model assumptions.
 The fundamental idea involves testing whether the true residual plot visually differs significantly from null plots, where null plots are plotted with residuals generated from the residual rotation distribution [@langsrud2005rotation], which is a distribution consistent with the null hypothesis $H_0$ that the linear regression model is correctly specified.
-Typically, the visual test is accomplished through the lineup protocol, where the real residual plot is embedded within a lineup alongside several null plots.
-If the real residual plot can be distinguished from the lineup, it provides evidence for rejecting $H_0$.
+Typically, the visual test is accomplished through the lineup protocol, where the true residual plot is embedded within a lineup alongside several null plots.
+If the true residual plot can be distinguished from the lineup, it provides evidence for rejecting $H_0$.

 The practice of delivering a residual plot as a lineup is generally regarded as a valuable approach.
 Beyond its application in residual diagnostics, the lineup protocol has been integrated into the analysis of diverse subjects.
 For instance, Loy and Hofmann [-@loy2013diagnostic; -@loy2014hlmdiag; -@loy2015you] illustrated its applicability in diagnosing hierarchical linear models.
 Additionally, @widen2016graphical and @fieberg2024using demonstrated its utility in geographical and ecology research respectively, while @krishnan2021hierarchical explored its effectiveness in forensic examinations.

-A practical limitation of the lineup protocol lies in its reliance on human judgements [see @li2023plot about the practical limitations].
+A practical limitation of the lineup protocol lies in its reliance on human judgements [see @li2024plot about the practical limitations].
 Unlike conventional statistical tests that can be performed computationally in statistical software, the lineup protocol requires human evaluation of images.
 This characteristic makes it less suitable for large-scale applications, given the associated high labour costs and time requirements.
 There is a substantial need to develop an approach to substitute these human judgement with an automated reading of data plots using machines.

 The utilization of computers to interpret data plots has a rich history, with early efforts such as "Scagnostics" by @tukey1985computer, a set of numerical statistics that summarise features of scatter plots. @wilkinson2005graph expanded on this work, introducing scagnostics based on computable measures applied to planar proximity graphs.
 These measures, including, but not limited to, "Outlying", "Skinny", "Stringy", "Straight", "Monotonic", "Skewed", "Clumpy", and "Striated",  aimed to characterize outliers, shape, density, trend, coherence and other characteristics of the data.
 While this approach has been inspiring, there is a recognition [@buja2009statistical] that it may not capture all the necessary visual features that differentiate true residual plots from null plots.
 A more promising alternative entails enabling machines to learn the function for extracting visual features from residual plots.
 Essentially, this means empowering computers to discern the crucial visual features for residual diagnostics and determining the method to extract them.